 Not counting rest stops, you should be in New Jersey for an hour and a half, Pennsylvania for 5:15, Ohio for 4 hours, Indiana for 2:30, Illinois for 2:45, Iowa for 5 hours, Nebraska for 7:45, Wyoming for 6:45, and Utah for 1:30.
 That's about 37 hours, and with rest stops, and city traffic at each end, we're talking 2 full days.

 That's still faster than Greyhound and Amtrak.
 The station serving both, Salt Lake Central Station, is at 300 South 600 West.
 But the Greyhound trip averages about 49 hours, depending on the run, and will require you to change buses twice, most likely in Pittsburgh and Denver.
 And you'd have to leave no later than Monday morning at 7:10 to get there by Wednesday gametime.
-Round-trip fare is $374.
+Round-trip fare is $498, but it could drop to $410 on advanced purchase.

-In this case, taking the train would be a terrible idea, for reasons of both time and money.
-On Amtrak, you would leave Penn Station on the Lake Shore Limited at 3:40 PM on Sunday, arrive at Union Station in Chicago at 9:45 AM Central Time on Monday, and switch to the California Zephyr at 2:00 PM, arriving at Salt Lake City at 11:05 PM Mountain Time on Tuesday, about 20 hours before kickoff.
+In this case, taking the train will be impossible, because Amtrak's California Zephyr is sold out for that week.
+Ordinarily, on Amtrak, you would leave Penn Station on the Lake Shore Limited at 3:40 PM on Wednesday, arrive at Union Station in Chicago at 9:45 AM Central Time on Thursday, and switch to the California Zephyr at 2:00 PM, arriving at Salt Lake City at 11:05 PM Mountain Time on Friday, about 20 hours before kickoff.

 Newark to Salt Lake City is a relatively cheap flight, considering the distance.
 You can get a round-trip fare for under $700, less than the train.
 The problem is, you'll have to change planes, probably in Chicago, Dallas or Phoenix -- not, as you might guess, in Denver.